craigmbooth/craigmbooth.github.io/pages/sourdough/index.md

 #### Divide, Pre-shape, and Bench Rest

 Once you are satisfied that the bulk fermentation is done, gently remove the dough from the plastic container to your bench.
-PLease note, your bench should be unfloured.
+Please note, your bench should be unfloured.
 You’re about to want the dough to stick a little bit to it.

 Split the dough into as many pieces as loaves you plan to bake.
 Use a bench knife for this and make deliberate, firm movements to cut the dough.
 The less you handle the dough the better at this point.